 Clever and skilled people can make their own RV cabinets and furniture, so they can be exactly what you want.
 You can use whatever materials you want and make your own lightweight cabinets for RV.

+Or you could commission someone else to make them for you.
 I would start with your local RV manufacturers or dealers to see if they have a local craftsman that they could recommend.

 Of course, you could ask any cabinet maker to do the work for you, but you would need to make sure they’re comfortable with the sometimes curved walls and unusual obstructions (like wheel wells) of an RV, and the importance of lightweight cabinets for your RV.

 How do you remove RV cabinets?

 In the video below Kali shows us the process she goes through in removing her RV kitchen cabinets, ready for a contractor to come in and make some new ones.